• 14/03/2026 06:15

 Watch our short video explaining the major steps in the lawmaking process.

-On 24 February 2026, the Members of the Legal Affairs Committee will meet in Brussels to vote on the opinion to the interim report on the proposal for the multiannual financial framework for 2028-2034 (2025/0571R(APP)) and on the report on the United Nations Convention on the International Effects of Judicial Sales of Ships (2025/0233(NLE)).
-JURI Members will also vote on the opinion to LIBEs report on the Commission’s 2025 Rule of Law report – annual report 2025 (2025/2239(INI)).
+On 24 February 2026, the Members of the Legal Affairs Committee met in Brussels to vote on the opinion to the interim report on the proposal for the multiannual financial framework for 2028-2034 (2025/0571R(APP)) and on the report on the United Nations Convention on the International Effects of Judicial Sales of Ships (2025/0233(NLE)).
+JURI Members also voted on the opinion to LIBE’s report on the Commission’s 2025 Rule of Law report – annual report 2025 (2025/2239(INI)).

 Source : © European Union, 2026 – EP